 Close by are historic towns and quaint harbour villages with shops pubs and restaurants.
 The village shop is nearby and sailing fishing and riding are available locally.

-Penllwyn Lodges, Montgomery, Mid Wales
+Heronstone Lodges, Ystradgynlais, Mid Wales

 Sun Valley, Rhuddlan, North Wales